jortvanleenen/Octopus/README.md

 ## Installation

 To install LeapedFrog, the following steps can be followed.
-Step 6 installs the project in development mode, including development dependencies.
+Step 6 installs the project in editable mode, including development dependencies.
 Feel free to customise this step according to your needs.
-For example, one could decide to install only the runtime dependencies by skipping `[dev]`.
+For example, one could decide to install only the runtime dependencies by removing `[dev]`.

 ```bash
 # 1. Clone the repository